 To date, there have been no reports from staff, the public, suppliers or law enforcement agencies to indicate that modern slavery practices have been identified in the business or supply chain.
 However, we remain alert to the threat in a rapidly changing world and continue to scrutinise any suspicious activities in our business.

 We will also be reviewing and further defining our policies and procedures with regards the remediation of cases of forced and child labour.

 Key Performance Indicators

-In 2022, our plan is to implement indicators which will enable us to measure the performance of our modern slavery approach.
+This year we are implementing indicators which will enable us to measure the performance of our modern slavery approach.
 These indicators will include:

 - % of staff in leadership positions and/ or working directly with suppliers who have been trained to understand the signs of modern slavery, the root causes and the steps they can take to reduce the risks of forced labour and child labour

 - % of direct and indirect suppliers included in our topline risk assessment

-This statement was approved by the Committee on 29 June 2022
+This statement was approved by the Committee on 28th June 2023.

 Alan Black - Committee Chair